batiste/django-page-cms/doc/placeholders.rst

 .. contents::

-The placeholder template tag is what make Gerbi CMS special.
+The placeholder template tag is what make Gerbi CMS flexible.
 The workflow is that you design your template first according to the page design.
-Then you put placeholder tag where you want dynamic content.
+Then you put placeholder tag where you want dynamic content to be.

-For each placeholder you will get a corresponding field appearing automaticaly in the administration interface.
-You can make as many templates as you want, even use the template inheritance: this CMS administration interface will still behave as intended.
+For each placeholder added you will get a corresponding field in the administration interface so you can insert dynamic content.
+You can make as many templates as you want, and even use the template inheritance.

 The syntax for a placeholder tag is the following: